Nitrokey/nitrokey-documentation/nethsm/openssl.rst

         pacman -S libp11

 Then you need to configure OpenSSL to use the engine.
-This is done by adding the following line to your ``openssl.cnf`` file:
+This is done by adding the following lines to your ``openssl.cnf`` file:

 .. code-block:: ini

   openssl_conf = openssl_init

   [openssl_init]
-  engines=engine_section
+  engines = engine_section

   [engine_section]
   pkcs11 = pkcs11_section